Samuel Freeman Miller: Career

 After the 1876 presidential election between Rutherford Hayes and Samuel Tilden, Miller served on the electoral commission that awarded the disputed electoral votes to the Republican Hayes.
 In the 1880s, his name was floated as a Republican candidate for president.

 In the winter of 1889 and spring of 1890, Justice Miller delivered a series of ten lectures on constitutional law at the National University School of Law in Washington, D.C.
 They were published posthumously, along with two earlier lectures delivered in 1887.

-Personal
+Personal life

 Miller, a religious liberal, belonged to the Unitarian Church and served as President of the Unitarians' National Conference.
 He died in Washington, D.C., while still a member of the Court.
 Following his death in 1890, his funeral was held at Keokuk's First Unitarian Church; Miller had been one of the congregation's founders.
 He is buried at Oakland Cemetery in Keokuk, Iowa.

 Miller's first wife was Lucy Love Ballinger Miller (1827 – 1854) whom he married in 1842, and with whom he had three daughters.
 In 1856, he married Eliza Winter Reeves (1827 – 1900), with whom he had a son and daughter.
-The second of his five children, Patty Miller Stocking, as an adult wrote and published letters on European travel.